 Well, these are mint conditions for a game of tennis #PimmsOClock pic.twitter.com/O6LfNk99XT

 2. Royal Wedding Punch

 Remember when Kate and Will tied the knot?
-This is possibly the kind of dancing juice the guests were all drinking later that night before a proper cockney sing-song round the old Joanna.
-“Cor blimey!”
+This is possibly the kind of dancing juice the guests were all drinking before they cranked up the tunes and started throwing some outrageous shapes.